Augusto B. Leguía

-Augusto Bernardino Leguía y Salcedo (19 February 1863 – 6 February 1932) was a Peruvian politician who served as President of Peru from 1908 to 1912 and from 1919 to 1930, the latter term known as the "Oncenio" after its eleven-year length.
+Augusto Bernardino Leguía y Salcedo (19 February 1863 – 6 February 1932) was a Peruvian politician and dictator who served as President of Peru from 1908 to 1912 and from 1919 to 1930, the latter term known as the "Oncenio" after its eleven-year length.

 Early life

 Augusto Leguía was born in Lambayeque in 1863, and later married into one of the most distinguished families of the Peruvian oligarchy.
 Educated in Valparaíso, Chile, he served in the Peruvian Army during the War of the Pacific (1879–1881).

 After the war he moved to the United States and became an insurance executive with the New York Life Insurance Company.
 By the 1900s, Leguía had become very wealthy and decided to return to Peru.
 He entered politics in 1903 at the urging of Manuel Candamo (the then-leader of the Civilista Party) and also of José Pardo, who was prime minister.
 Leguía took the position of Minister of Finance, a post he would retain until 1904, when the former Prime Minister José Pardo became president.
 Pardo offered the position of Prime Minister to Leguía, who accepted and remained so until 1907, when he resigned to run for the presidency the following year.